Recruitment Process Outsourcing (RPO)

 Specialist knowledge is lacking

 Your team struggles to hire niche talent.
-RPO connects you with expert recruiters and industry-specific talent.
+An RPO model connects you with expert recruiters and industry-specific talent.

 Specialist knowledge is lacking

-Even with an internal team, you rely on PSL to fill 30-40% of roles.
-RPO optimizes and strengthens your hiring process.
+Even with an internal team, you rely on a preferred supplier list to fill 30 - 40% of roles.
+RPO optimises and strengthens your hiring processes.

 Brand reputation is suffering